 2020 has impacted everyone in various different ways, from the bushfire crisis here in Australia, to the Black Lives Matter movement across the globe, all against the backdrop of a public health crisis and devastating economic recession.
 What has emerged from these multiple crises, however, is a sense of generosity.
-More people than ever are looking for new ways to give more to causes they care about, and today we’re sharing four handy ways to budget for regular charity donations, from our resident finance blogger, Emma.
+More people than ever are looking for new ways to give more to causes they care about.
+Today we’re sharing five handy ways to budget for regular charity donations, from our resident finance blogger, Emma.

 Unfortunately, all of the disasters that 2020 has brought have disproportionately affected those living with disabilities, and even more so those living in poverty.
 At CBM Australia, it’s our mission to improve the lives of these most impacted individuals.

 If you have the capacity to donate money, it’s actually one of the most powerful ways you can make a difference.
 One-off donations are great, and regular donations are even better.
 When a charity knows they’ve got a certain amount of people on a regular donation cycle, we can forecast better and make bolder moves because of the recurring income.